-MR DEPUTY SPEAKER: Honourable Member, I have already put the Motion and he has seconded it.
+MR DEPUTY SPEAKER: Honourable Member, I've already put the Motion and he's seconded it.

 HON.
-T. PUPUKE BROWNE: I believe we have voted on the Motion by the Honourable Member Tingika Elikana for a joint voting.
+T. PUPUKE BROWNE: I believe that we have voted on the Motion by the Honourable Member Tingika Elikana for a joint voting.

-MR DEPUTY SPEAKER: That is exactly what we did.
+MR DEPUTY SPEAKER: That's exactly what we did.